 - The existing code and permit requirements that will impact the widespread use of PEVs and any recommended changes to existing policies that may be barriers to the widespread use of PEVs;

 - The role the state should take to ensure that technologies employed in PEVs work harmoniously and across service territories; and

 - The impact of widespread use of PEVs on achieving the state's greenhouse gas emissions reductions goals and renewables portfolio standard program, and what steps should be taken to address the possibility of shifting emissions reductions responsibilities from the transportation sector to the electrical industry.

 (Reference California Public Utilities Code 740.2)

-Electric Vehicle (EV) Charging Electricity Exemption
+Plug-In Electric Vehicle (PEV) Charging Electricity Exemption

 Zero Emission Vehicle (ZEV) Initiative

-The California Air Resources Board's (ARB) Charge Ahead California Initiative will work towards a goal of placing in service at least 1 million ZEVs and near-zero emission vehicles in California by January 1, 2023.
+The California Air Resources Board's (ARB) Charge Ahead California Initiative will work toward a goal of placing in service at least 1 million ZEVs and near-zero emission vehicles in California by January 1, 2023.
 In consultation with the State Energy Resources Conservation and Development Commission, ARB will prepare a funding plan that includes a market and technology assessment, assessments of existing zero and near-zero emission funding programs, and programs that increase access to disadvantaged, low-income, and moderate-income communities and consumers.
 Potential programs include those involving innovative financing, car sharing, charging infrastructure in multi-unit dwellings in disadvantaged communities, and public transit.
 The funding plan must be updated at least every three years through January 1, 2023.
 (Reference Senate Bill 1275, 2014, and California Health and Safety Code 44258.4)

 Zero Emission Vehicle (ZEV) Deployment Support